This post was updated in August 2019.

 We cycled past the colorful City God Temple but didn’t go inside as it was very busy with local people.
 I never want to intrude too much when people are worshiping, whichever religion it may be.

 Up next was Koxinga’s Shrine, I particularly liked the beautiful garden.

 An interesting piece of history: Koxinga conquered the Dutch who had established several outposts in Taiwan and subsequently founded his own dynasty (the Kingdom of Tungning).

 We continued to the Great South Gate.
 While the gate itself was quite nice, I loved the tree (pictured on the right) which is slowly but surely taking over the wall!

 Our last stop of the day was the Confucius Temple, we strolled around the gardens and admired the beautifully decorated buildings, don’t you love those doors!
 The complex was built in 1665, pretty old indeed…

-Things to do in Tainan: itinerary day 2
+Things to see in Tainan: itinerary day 2

 We started our second day on foot and walked from our hotel to the famous Hayashi Department Store, built during the Japanese rule of Taiwan.
 When the store had just opened, people used to queue up to ride the elevator, a novelty for that time (1932)!

 Across Hayashi Department Store is the Land Bank, an impressive looking building for sure!
 Looks Greek, doesn’t it?